 "The coastal community is confronted with heightened risks posed by climate change.
 Mobile Bay in the United States is a large estuarine system along the Gulf of Mexico (GOM) coast, providing critical ecosystem services for the nation.
 This region is however subject to increased urbanization and uncertain impacts of climate change.
 To ensure sustainability of this important ecosystem, it is imperative to examine the changing spatial patterns of community vulnerability to environmental changes in this region.
 Using data from the U.S. Census of multiple years, we investigate the changing spatial patterns of social vulnerability at the census block group level in Mobile Bay consisting of Mobile County and Baldwin County over the past 20 years (2000 – 2020).
 Additionally, we utilize hotspot and cluster analyses to formalize the observations of the spatiotemporal changes.
 Further, we examine how land use and land cover (LULC) changes co-occur with social vulnerability changes across Mobile Bay.
 We identify several hotspots where land cover has been converted to urban land and social vulnerability has increased.
 The investigation of the spatial patterns over a relatively long period helps to deepen the insight into the dynamic spatiotemporal changes of social and environmental vulnerability.
 This insight can better inform future plans to cope with climate change and ensure sustainability.
 Specifically, hotspots that have undergone urbanization and increased social vulnerability demand special attention from policy makers for future risk mitigation and disaster planning."
+Our new paper on American uptake of booster was just published in Vaccine.
+Please find the abstract below:

 "The COVID-19 pandemic has posed an unprecedented impact on Americans for over three years.
 To control the damage, a booster shot becomes increasingly necessary because the efficacy of the initial vaccine is waning and new variants of the virus are emerging.
 This study aims to understand factors at both individual and state levels that influence one’s decision to take the monovalent booster.
 We merged data from a national survey administered in the Spring of 2022 with state-level indicators of the political climate, income inequality, and public health conditions.
 Multilevel logistic regression is adopted for statistical estimation.
 Findings show contrasting effects of the social network.
 More vaccinated people in one’s network promote booster uptake, while more family members and close friends who contracted the virus in one’s network inhibit booster uptake.
 In addition, residents of states with more votes for the Democratic candidate in the 2020 general election are more likely to take the booster.
 Meanwhile, residents from states with high income inequality are less likely to become boosted.
 This study identified multilevel determinants of the individual decision to receive the monovalent COVID-19 booster.
 The results imply the need to leverage the social network, weaken partisanship salience, and reduce income inequality to encourage booster uptake."
 5/30/2023 0 Comments Our new paper was published in the International Journal of Disaster Risk ReductionOur new paper identifying effective hurricane risk communication tools was published in the International Journal of Disaster Risk Reduction.
 Below please find the abstract: